Leaving Neverland: Production

 Leaving Neverland was conceived by Channel 4 editors.
 After Reed produced enough material to make a four-hour film, HBO joined the production.
-He felt the length was necessary to present the story "in a way that makes it fully understandable in all its complexity."
-Reed said he did not use the film to comment on Jackson's actions or motivations and did not want to interview other key figures because they might complicate or compromise the story he wanted to tell.
-The UK version of the film was trimmed by 47 minutes.
+He felt the length was necessary to present the story "in a way that makes it fully understandable in all its complexity".
+The UK version was trimmed by 47 minutes.

 In February 2017, Reed and the assistant producer Marguerite Gaudin flew to Hawaii to interview Robson, who agreed to tell his story chronologically and without omitting details.
 A camera failed shortly after shooting began, but a solution was found; shooting continued until nighttime and continued throughout the second day.
 Reed traveled to Los Angeles later that week to shoot Safechuck's story in two days.
 Reed said that Robson, Safechuck, and their families received no financial compensation for the film.

 After filming, Reed returned to London and began corroborating the stories.
 Wondering how Robson's and Safechuck's mothers could have allowed their sons to be abused, he returned to Los Angeles in November 2017 and interviewed their families.
 The interview in which Safechuck discusses and shows the wedding ring was filmed in July 2018.
 Reed decided that footage he had shot of former detectives and prosecutors from the 1993 case and the 2005 trial was unnecessary.

-Reed was unable to contact Jordan Chandler for the documentary and assumed he preferred to remain private.
+Reed was unable to get into contact with Jordan Chandler for the documentary and assumed he preferred to remain private.
+Reed also contacted Gavin Arvizo, but got no response.
 Reed also said the Chandler and Arvizo stories could form the basis for a second documentary.

-The documentary was scored by Chad Hobson.
+Leaving Neverland was scored by Chad Hobson.
 His approach was to "imagine a walk through a beautiful and magical forest ...
 But as you travel deeper into the forest it becomes darker, more distorted, the limbs of the trees becoming more twisted and sinister."